MyNameIsCalvinDavis/rowing_data/README.md

 **_pace_parser.py_**

-Plug in a 2K pace to create a small chart depicting other threshold workout paces, based on various metrics.
+Plug in a 2K pace to create a small chart depicting training paces for other workout bands based on your time.
+Alternatively, plug in a time from any other distance and view approximate training paces using Paul's Law, based on your time for that distance.

 ![image](/pictures/p2.png)